ketch/nodepy/doc/index.rst

 adaptive time-stepping can be used based on a specified error tolerance.
 NodePy also includes automated functions for convergence testing.

-In the future, NodePy will also support solving semi-discretizations of initial boundary value PDEs.
+In the future, NodePy may also support solving semi-discretizations of initial boundary value PDEs.